SSWConsulting/SSW.Rules.Content/rules/salary-sacrifice-electronic-devices/rule.md

   - salary-sacrificing-eletronic-devices
 created: 2023-12-11T00:10:16.831Z
 guid: 08919f62-423b-4734-b99e-54903108e240

 ---

 Are you planning to buy a cool laptop to boost your productivity?
 You can place your order from Apple or JB HiFi at full price.
-Or if your employer offers the ability to Salary Sacrifice, you can spend less by paying with your **pre-tax** (rather than after-tax) money.
+Or if your employer offers the ability to Salary Sacrifice, you can spend less by paying with your **pre-tax** money (rather than after-tax).

 `youtube: https://www.youtube.com/watch?v=ZLfPzCtTHPE`
 **Video: Pay Less Tax with Salary Sacrificing! | Electronic Devices (4 min)**

-### What is Salary Sacrificing for electronic Devices
+### What is salary sacrificing for electronic devices

 In Australia, salary sacrificing is when your employer agrees to pay for your device(s) with your pre-tax salary, therefore you pay less tax.

 Most companies will let you salary sacrifice FBT-exempted portable electronic devices that:

-* are used predominantly for work-related purposes
+* Are used predominantly for work-related purposes

-* are easily portable and designed for use away from an office environment
+* Are easily portable and designed for use away from an office environment

-* are small and light
+* Are small and light

-* can operate without an external power supply
+* Can operate without an external power supply

-* are designed as a complete unit
+* Are designed as a complete unit

 This provides you with a wide variety of work-related devices that you could salary sacrifice and save money on.
 Some devices such as laptops, tablets, phones, and headphones are just some of the examples.